aviju888/mw-portfolio/README.md

 ## Acknowledgements

-- UC Berkeley for the color scheme inspiration
+- The microbiology field for color palette inspiration
 - The Next.js team for the amazing framework
 - All the open-source libraries used in this project

 ---

-Designed with 💙💛 for UC Berkeley Microbiology majors
+Designed with 💚 for UC Berkeley Microbiology majors